centreon/centreon-collect/centreon-build/containers/README.md

 These images contain all software needed to run tests on Centreon software.
 They are used to run unit tests.

+### mon-middleware

+This single image (:latest) hosts Centreon IMP Portal API which is used notably by Centreon Plugin Pack Manager.

 ### mon-web-fresh

 These images contain Centreon fresh installed and ready to run.
 They